-Join us for a daylong celebration of the exhibition Clearly Indigenous: Native Visions Reimagined in Glass, on view now at the Kalamazoo Institute of Arts!
+Join us on Saturday, August 10 for a daylong celebration of the exhibition Clearly Indigenous: Native Visions Reimagined in Glass, on view now at the Kalamazoo Institute of Arts!
 Special guests include curator Dr. Letitia Chambers as well as glass artists Dan Friday and Carol Lujan, whose works are included in the exhibition.

 The morning session will take place at the Kalamazoo Institute of Arts and will include a keynote address and gallery walkthrough with Dr. Chambers, artists’ talks by Friday and Lujan, and a panel discussion led by Rehema Barber, Director of Curatorial Affairs at the Kalamazoo Institute of Arts.